michaelfortunato/personal-website/OnAI.md

 # AI Policy

-I am a firm believer in the below policy from [MrIceman](https://github.com/MrIceman/), and I encourage everyone to copy the same policy to their CONTRIBUTING.md file.
+I am a firm believer in the below policy from [MrIceman](https://github.com/MrIceman/), and I encourage everyone to copy the same policy and add it to their OnAI.md file.

 ## AI not welcome here